rceara/Influx-Telegraf-Grafana/README.md

 tcp6       0      0 :::22                   :::*                    LISTEN      1290/sshd: /usr/sbi
 udp        0      0 127.0.0.53:53           0.0.0.0:*                           769/systemd-resolve
 ```
 Sniff of the telegraf.conf config on /etc/telegraf with a local influxDB.
 Keep in mind that you need to copy the certs to the server inside the directory defined in telegraf.conf file.
 In this case certs are defined /etc/telegraf/mtls/
+The process to generate the certs can be done with the procedure explained in this link: https://github.com/rceara/OpenSSL_Certificate_Generation
 ```bash
 root@collector1:# more /etc/telegraf/telegraf.conf
 # Global Agent Configuration